Thomas F. O'Mara was first elected to the New York State Senate on November 2, 2010.

 [In the above photo, Senator O’Mara takes his Oath of Office in the historic Senate chamber on Tuesday, January 5, 2011.
 The senator’s wife, Marilyn, holds the Bible and they're joined by their three children (from front to back), Catherine, Thomas, and Caroline.
 The oath was administered by New York State Chief Judge Jonathan Lippman.]

 At the beginning of the 2014 legislative session, Senator O'Mara was reappointed chairman of the Senate Standing Committee on Elections.
-In addition to his chairmanship, Senator O'Mara was appointed to serve as a member on the following 10 Senate committees: Agriculture; Banks; Codes; Energy and Telecommunications; Environmental Conservation; Finance; Insurance; Investigations and Government Operations; Judiciary; and Transportation.
+In addition to his chairmanship, the senator also serve as a member on the following 10 Senate committees: Agriculture; Banks; Codes; Energy and Telecommunications; Environmental Conservation; Finance; Insurance; Investigations and Government Operations; Judiciary; and Transportation.
 He has also been named as one of five state senators serving on the joint, bipartisan Legislative Commission on the Development of Rural Resources, and as a member of the Senate Task Force on Heroin and Opioid Addiction.

 A former Chemung County District Attorney, Senator O’Mara has also served as Chemung County Attorney and as an Assistant District Attorney in both Manhattan and Chemung County.
 He holds a Juris Doctorate from the Syracuse University College of Law and a B.A. from the Catholic University of America, and is presently a member of the Davidson & O’Mara law firm in Elmira.